smartdevicelink/sdl_core_guides/docs/Migrating to Newer SDL Versions/Migrating SDL Core 7.1 to 8.0/index.md

 SDL Core 8.0.0 no longer supports Ubuntu 16.
 Supported versions of SDL Core are Ubuntu 18.04 and Ubuntu 20.04.

-### SSL versions
+### SSL Versions

 SDL Core 8.0.0 dropped support for libssl1.0.
-Developers should install libssl-dev instead of libssl1.0-dev
+Developers should install `libssl-dev` instead of `libssl1.0-dev`.

 ## Updates to CMAKE Build Configuration